Jagathveerendra/Speaker-Recognition/README.md

 able to add an extra level of security.
 ![image](https://user-images.githubusercontent.com/92499855/137593881-06a6708a-43bf-4cec-bb01-7f21da458ae5.png)

-This project contains framing of signal, mel cepstral coefficients, linear prediction coefficients, lbg algorithm and finally feature matching
+This project contains framing of signal, mel cepstral coefficients, linear prediction coefficients, lbg algorithm for feature matching

 # FRAMING OF SIGNAL
 A single audio signal is blocked into frames of N samples and succeeding will start after M samples, means there is overlap of N-M sammples.